Barstow's Anaerobic Digester

 The tank operates much like a cow’s stomach with microorganisms in the tank converting sugars, fats, and other compounds into biogas that powers a 300 kW engine annually producing more than 2,100 Mwh of electrical energy, 7,040 MMBTUs of thermal energy, and 30,000 tons of odor-free, organic, liquid fertilizer.
 The system also sequesters 85% of the greenhouse gases produced on our farm.

-With the current expansion underway, come June of 2016, we will be at 800kW.
+With the current expansion just completed, we will be at 800kW.
 This is in large part a result of the growing success of the Massachusetts’ program to divert food waste from landfills and of an increasing interest from food companies to reduce their carbon footprint.

 We now have the ability to produce our own low-cost energy to power the farm and hot water to heat farm buildings and our family homes.
 The Farm Powered anaerobic digester also provides renewable energy to the surrounding community via the Eversource grid and to the Cabot Creamery/Agri-Mark Cooperative butter plant in West Springfield, Massachusetts.